 Educated as a horticulturalist, Simon's career started in tree surgery, earning him practical skills in plant physiology and identification.
 A passion for wildlife and the mountains ultimately expanded the scope of his career into conservation, working as a countryside ranger in Newcastle Upon Tyne and educating local people living near special reserves.
 He worked for a time in Ontario, Canada doing forestry, nature walk and hide development, and growing shiitake mushrooms, among other projects.
-Ultimately, he returned to the U.K. to work for the British Trust for Volunteers leading large groups of volunteers on practical conservation projects in County Durham and Northumberland, a post-coal-mining community where he retrained people in high-level conservation and ecology.
-Simon then served as reserve manager at the Shropshire Wildlife Trust, and reserve warden at Forsinard Flows in Scotland, where he restored native flora and fauna to the globally significant Blanket Bog.
-Currently, he is a site manager for RSPB, working to restore Caledonian pinewood and Western Atlantic oak-woodland habitats across the central highlands of Scotland, managing a red kite feeding center near Black Isle, and supporting initiatives for Earasian curlew and other birds.
+Ultimately, he returned to the U.K. to work for the British Trust for Volunteers leading large groups on practical conservation projects in County Durham and Northumberland, a post-coal-mining community where he retrained people in high-level conservation and ecology.
+Simon then served as reserve manager at the Shropshire Wildlife Trust and reserve warden at Forsinard Flows in Scotland, where he restored native flora and fauna to the globally significant Blanket Bog.
+Currently, he is a site manager for the Royal Society for the Protection of Birds (RSPB), working to restore Caledonian pinewood and Western Atlantic oak-woodland habitats across the central highlands of Scotland, managing a red kite feeding center near Black Isle, and supporting initiatives for Earasian curlew and other birds.

-Simon's expertise in the Highlands and various nature reserves turned him into a full-fledged guide, leading people into wee corners with the best chances of viewing wildlife.
+Simon's expertise in the Highlands and various nature reserves turned him into a full-fledged guide, leading people into wee corners that offer the best chances to view wildlife.
 When he's not guiding, he surveys golden eagles as a member of the Highland Raptor Study Group, as well as local arachnids.
-He's an active member of the Kintail Mountain Rescue Team, as well as being a keen kayaker, mountaineer, rock climber and nature lover.
+He's an active member of the Kintail Mountain Rescue Team and a keen kayaker, mountaineer, rock climber and nature lover.

 Upcoming Adventures with Simon: